SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ## Exercise 9: Add a tag to IoT Edge Device Twin

-In this exercise, you will create the following tag that will be saved to the device twin: Name: isEdgeDevice, Value: Y. You will then use this tag as the basis for a new device filter in the web UI for displaying Edge devices.
+In this exercise, you will create the following tag that will be saved to the device twin: Name: IsEdgeDevice, Value: Y. You will then use this tag as the basis for a new device filter in the web UI for displaying Edge devices.

 ### Task 1: Create the tag update job